pingcap/docs/grafana-pd-dashboard.md

 ## TiDB

-- PD Server TSO handle time and Client recv time: The duration from PD receive TSO request to PD client get the TSO respones
+- PD Server TSO handle time and Client recv time: The duration between PD receiving the TSO request and the PD client getting the TSO response
 - Handle requests count: The count of TiDB requests
-- Handle requests duration: The time consumed for handling TiDB requests | It should be less than `100ms` (P99)
+- Handle requests duration: The time consumed for handling TiDB requests.
+It should be less than `100ms` (P99)

 ![PD Dashboard - TiDB metrics](/media/pd-dashboard-tidb-v4.png)

 ## Heartbeat

-- Heartbeat region event QPS: The QPS of handling heartbeat message, inlcuding updating cache and persisting data
+- Heartbeat region event QPS: The QPS of handling heartbeat messages, including updating the cache and persisting data
 - Region heartbeat report: The count of heartbeats reported to PD per instance
 - Region heartbeat report error: The count of heartbeats with the `error` status
 - Region heartbeat report active: The count of heartbeats with the `ok` status